Stay productive and engaged from anywhere

 The latest global data

-Most companies today allow at least some level of flexibility for working from home.
-In collaboration with research firm GlobalWebIndex, Slack surveyed 17,000 knowledge workers across 10 countries in 2019 and found that 75% of these workers were permitted to work from home to some extent.
-Of those, 51% said that remote work was OK in some circumstances, and 24% said that it was broadly permitted by their workplaces.
+Most companies today allow at least some level of work-from-home flexibility.
+Slack and research firm GlobalWebIndex surveyed 17,000 knowledge workers across 10 countries in 2019 and found that 75% of workers are permitted to work from home to some extent.
+Within that, 51% said remote work was OK in some circumstances, and 24% said it was broadly permitted by their workplaces.

 Remote work is no longer the exception.

 What’s driving the shift?
-Technological advances, changes in workplace demographics as more and more digital natives fill up company ranks and an expanding roster of companies, such as Slack customer and partner Zapier, where everyone is WFA: work from anywhere.
+Technological advances, workplace demographic changes with more and more digital natives filling company ranks and an expanding roster of companies, like Slack customer and partner Zapier, where everyone is WFA: work from anywhere.

 2. Setting yourself up for success